VVSVIGNESH/song_recommender_basedon_emotions/README.md

 ## Music Recommendation-system using emotion detection
-Dataset is downloaded from https://www.kaggle.com/msambare/fer2013 In the same folder, create a new folder named data and save the test and train folders in it.
-(This repository already has the dataset download and saved in it).
+Dataset is downloaded from https://www.kaggle.com/msambare/fer2013 You can use the provided link for downloading the dataset In the same folder, create a new folder named data and save the test and train folders in it.
 ## Packages need to be installed
 Run pip install -r requirements.txt to install all dependencies.
 ## To train Emotion detector model